-Bank Fraud Defense Attorney in Chicago, IL
+Bank Fraud Defense Lawyer in Chicago, IL

 Bank fraud is an illegal act used to procure money or property from a bank or other financial institution.
 As with other types of fraud, the crime involves a scheme by which a perpetrator gains something of value from the bank by using deceit.

 If you’ve been charged in a bank fraud case, Attorney Michael J. Petro can provide you with the criminal defense services you need.
 Petro is an aggressive attorney with nearly three decades of experience serving clients in Cook County, Chicago, and Illinois.

 What Constitutes Bank Fraud?